-When it comes to installing a roof, safety should be your number-one priority.
-Skipping good safety practices because they take too much time makes it all the more likely that an accident will happen—so why take that chance?
+When it comes to installing a roof, safety should be your primary concern at all times.
+Skipping good safety practices because they take too much time makes it all the more likely an accident will happen—so why take the chance?

-There are many safety issues to consider if you are planning to install your own roof.
+There are many safety issues to consider if you’re planning to install your own roof.
 It’s imperative that you take the proper precautions in order to avoid serious injury or even death.
 Some of the most important areas to address are:

 Make sure you have a clean, organized work area.
 Block it off from children and pets.
 Identify and avoid all site danger areas, such as dangerous power lines, unsafe roof access areas, and underground hazards (such as cesspools and power lines).